jynxio/sse/.github/ISSUE_TEMPLATE/add-more-news.md

 ---

+## Description

+Apply to add the following news:

 - Slogan for the 1st news | Reference link, Reference link, ...
 - Slogan for the 2nd news | Reference link, Reference link, ...
 - Slogan for the 3rd news | Reference link, Reference link, ...